Replacing Multi-Step Assembly of Data Preparation Pipelines with One-Step LLM Pipeline Generation for Table QA: EXPERIMENTS

-\begin{itemize}[leftmargin=3.4mm] \item\textbf{WikiTQ} is a dataset for table question answering, consisting of complex natural language questions over diverse Wikipedia tables, with 17{,}689 training and 4{,}344, test pairs covering wide variations in table structures and reasoning types.
+\begin{itemize}[leftmargin=3.4mm] \item\textbf{WikiTQ} is a dataset for table question answering, consisting of complex natural language questions over diverse Wikipedia tables, with 17{,}689 training and 4{,}344, test pairs covering wide variations in table structures and reasoning types. \item\textbf{TabFact} is a table-based fact verification dataset built from Wikipedia, where each statement-table pair is labeled as \textit{True} or \textit{False}, emphasizing logical reasoning and consistency checking over tabular evidence. \item\textbf{FeTaQA} is a free-form table question answering dataset.
+Built from Wikipedia tables and derived from selected ToTTo examples, it emphasizes multi-cell evidence aggregation, reasoning, and long-form answer generation. \item\textbf{TableBench} is a comprehensive TQA benchmark covering four reasoning categories, including Fact Checking (FC), Numerical Reasoning (NR), Trend Forecasting, and Chart Generation.